matthewoestreich/calcinum/README.md

 ## Shell Mode

 Shell mode behaves like a REPL.
-Previous results can be interpolated into new expressions using @N, where N denotes the line number of the referenced result.
+Previous results can be interpolated into new expressions using `@N`, where `N` denotes the line number of the referenced result.

 Shell mode comes with a few extra commands, just type `commands` to view them.